ordina-jworks/ordina-jworks.github.io/_posts/2017-05-07-Blockchain-Introduction.md

 # Thinking decentralized

 Last year, Ken Coenen gave a presentation about the popularity of APIs, and how companies team up to create innovative solutions.
-Data is freed from their silo's and made available through APIs.
+Data is freed from their silos and made available through APIs.
 It's consumable for other departments and even other companies.
-However, when you think of it, all of this data is centralized and we need extra effort to expose it to other parties.
+However, when you think about it, all of this data is centralized and we need extra effort to expose it to other parties.

 When working with blockchain technology, your data is __decentralized by nature__.
-It's funny when you think of it...
+It's funny when you think about it...
 Why do we want to store the data somewhere centralized in a silo and then make an extra effort to expose it?
 Isn't is easier to start decentralized from the beginning and give access to the people who need it?
 What have we been doing all these years?